RUCKBReasoning/TableLLM/README.md

 ```

 ## Inference
 The inference results of TableLLM are provided in ```inference/results``` folder.
 You can also obtain the inference result by yourself.
-The example commands of code and text generation are shown below:
+The example commands of spreadsheet-embedded tabular data (e.g., WikiSQL) and document-embedded tabular data (e.g., WTQ) are shown below:
 ```
 cd inference

-python inference.py --dataset wikisql --model_path TableLLM-13b
+python inference_code.py --dataset wikisql --model_path TableLLM-13b

-python inference.py --dataset wtq --model_path TableLLM-13b
+python inference_text.py --dataset wtq --model_path TableLLM-13b
 ```

 ## Evaluation